 A worker injured in an electrocution accident may be able to file a work injury lawsuit seeking compensation for his or her losses.
 The person or entity responsible for causing the accident can be held liable for damages.
 In such work injury lawsuits, injured victims can seek fair and full compensation for the injuries, damages and losses they have sustained.

 If you or a loved one has been injured at work, you will be entitled to workers' compensation benefits through your employer.
-However, if you have suffered major injuries or have lost a loved one in an electrocution accident, workers' comp benefits alone will not be sufficient to compensate you for your tremendous losses.
+However, if you have suffered major injuries or have lost a loved one in an electrocution accident, such as a crane electrocution accident or other type of job related electrocution, workers' comp benefits alone will not be sufficient to compensate you for your tremendous losses.

 Our experienced electrocution accident lawyers have helped a number of injured workers and their families seek and obtain additional compensation by filing a third-party lawsuit against other individuals and entities whose negligence caused the accident and resulting injuries.
 Such lawsuits are worth significantly more than a workers' comp claim.